Master of Legal and Forensic Psychology

 B. Complete six electives |

 In lieu of a thesis, students complete a capstone project, where they are required to synthesize the knowledge they obtained over the course of their studies and analyze an area where psychology can inform legal policy and/or practice.
-Graduates from the program will be well-prepared for careers as jury consultants, court liaisons, victims’ advocates, probation officers, law enforcement advocates, case managers, and program directors; able to secure employment in a wide range of settings, including correctional institutions, psychiatric facilities, community-based agencies, jury consulting agencies, mental health centers, child welfare agencies, social service agencies, and law enforcement; and, once employed, well-suited to advance in an array of related fields such that they ultimately become leaders in the field of law and psychology.
+Graduates from the program will be well-prepared for careers in a range of fields that benefit from an understanding of forensic psychology, including (but not limited to):, court liaisons, intelligence analysts, court manager, research analysts, policy analysts, victims’ advocates, law enforcement (local, state, federal), case managers, and program directors; and will be able to secure employment in a wide range of settings, including community-based agencies, the court system, mental health centers, social service agencies, and law enforcement agencies/correctional institutions; and, once employed, well-suited to advance in an array of related fields such that they ultimately become leaders in the field of law and psychology.

 For more information, visit the Master of Legal and Forensic Psychology website.